isabella232/sc_Charts/1 - Data/1 - Script.markdown

 **Catie**
 > look at camera

 I'm Catie, and this time around, I'll be learning along with you!
+What is Charts?

 **Jessy**
 As the name might imply, `Charts` is an open source charting framework, written in Swift by Daniel Cohen Gindi.
-It's heavily inspired by the `MPAndroidCharts` library for Android, and as such shares an almost identical API.
-This is great if you're working cross-platform, since the learning curve is reduced and productivity increased.
+It's heavily inspired by the `MPAndroidCharts` library for Android, and as such shares an almost identical API, which is great if you're working cross-platform.

 The framework provides 8 different chart types out-of-the-box, has full support for pinching and panning, is highly configurable, and even provides build-up animations for both axes.

 **Catie**
 We'd both like to give a big thanks to Mic Pringle for putting together the materials we'll be using in this screencast.

-**Jessy**
-The easiest—and most enjoyable!—way to understand `Charts` is to begin using it!

-**Catie**
-So let’s dive in!
+Let’s dive in!

 ## Demo